-Once the fruit has sat for about an hour, drain the liquid out of the bowls, using a strainer, into a saucepan set to medium-high heat on the stovetop.
+3. Once the fruit has sat for about an hour, drain the liquid out of the bowls, using a strainer, into a saucepan set to medium-high heat on the stovetop.
 Combine the strawberries and apples together in another bowl.
-Simmer the liquid in the saucepan until it has reduced by half, then add it back to the fruit, along with 2 tablespoons of cornstarch.
+Simmer the liquid in the saucepan together with a cornstarch slurry, until it has reduced by half and thickened up, then add it back to the fruit.
 Stir it all together.

 Place the fruit mixture into the pie crust.
 You can top it with another rolled out pie crust, cutting slits in the top to vent – OR – you can do something fancier and create a lattice design on top like I did.
 Crimp or pinch the edges together.

 5. Brush the top of the pie with an egg wash (one beaten egg) and then sprinkle sugar on top, if you’d like.